Meet the 20 horses racing in Saturday's Kentucky Derby

 3. Brooklyn Strong, 50-1 (Umberto Rispoli, Danny Velazquez)

-Won the Grade II Remsen at Aqueduct, then finished fifth in the Grade II Wood Memorial and was one of the last to qualify for the Kentucky Derby after a raft of late defections.
+Brooklyn Strong won the Grade II Remsen at Aqueduct, and then finished fifth in the Grade II Wood Memorial.
+He was one of the last to qualify for the Kentucky Derby after a raft of late defections.

 4. Keepmeinmind, 50-1 (David Cohen, Robertino Diodoro)

-Another late-comer to the Derby field, he has the advantage of a win over the Churchill Downs track, which not all horses like, that in the Grade II Kentucky Jockey Club Stakes last November.
+Another latecomer to the Derby field, he has the advantage of a win over the Churchill Downs track, which not all horses like, which was in the Grade II Kentucky Jockey Club Stakes last November.
 On the downside, his two starts as a 3-year-old were a sixth in the Grade II Rebel at Oaklawn Park and a fifth in the Grade II Blue Grass at Keeneland.

 5. Sainthood, 50-1 (Corey Lanerie, Todd Pletcher)

-Notched a second and a win in two maiden races in Florida in January and February, then earned a Derby spot by running second in the Jeff Ruby Steaks on the Turfway Park all-weather strip.
+Sainthood notched a second and a win in two maiden races in Florida in January and February, and then earned a Derby spot by running second in the Jeff Ruby Steaks on the Turfway Park all-weather strip.
 The Mshawish colt is owned by WinStar Farm and China Horse Club, the combo that sent out 2018 Triple Crown winner Justify.

 6. O Besos, 20-1 (Marcelino Pedroza, Greg Foley)